-The drop-in meetings are situated all over the Greater Manchester area, having tutors offering help with everything from WhatsApp to standard computer issues.
+The drop-in meetings are situated all over Greater Manchester, Tech and Tea provide tutors offering help with everything from WhatsApp to standard computer issues.

 Along with the guidance in the different technology topics, there is a social setting with cakes, tea and biscuits being served to the participants.